redsun-acquisition/redsun-plugin-template/PROMPTS.md

 # napari Plugin Prompt Reference

-When you first run the template to build a napari plugin, you will be prompted for some configuration options.
+When you first run the template to build a RedSun plugin, you will be prompted for some configuration options.
 Your answers to these prompts will determine some aspects of your plugin package including its name, versioning behaviour, license, etc. None of these configuration options are set in stone - you